 The information regarding the Marriott Bonvoy Bold® Credit Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 For rates and fees of the Hilton Honors American Express Card, click here.

 Depending on your situation, it could be!
 If you stay at Marriott hotels often enough to find the card rewarding, but are not interested in paying an annual fee, then it might be a great option for you.

 The Marriott Bold card does not charge foreign transaction fees and can be used anywhere in the world that accepts Visa cards.

-Marriott points do expire after 24 months of no account activity.
-To keep them alive, you just need to a qualifying activity, like earning points with your card or redeeming them for a stay.
+Marriott Bonvoy points expire after 24 months of no account activity.
+To keep them alive, you just need a qualifying activity, such as earning points with your card or redeeming them for a stay.